 We created two different six-parameter SVM models to learn the combination of features associated with promoters and enhancers.
-These SVM models outperformed the individual matched filters at predicting active enhancers and promoters.
+These integrated models outperformed the individual matched filters at predicting active enhancers and promoters.
 In addition, the weights of the individual features identified the difference in roles of the H3K4me1 and H3K4me3 matched filter scores at discriminating active promoters and enhancers from inactive regions in the genome.
-The promoter-based (enhancer-based) SVM model performed much more poorly at predicting enhancers (promoters) indicating that the unique properties of these regions (Figure S8).
-We also created two SVM models utilizing matched filter scores for all thirty histone marks as features for predicting enhancers and promoters.
+The promoter-based (enhancer-based) model performed much more poorly at predicting enhancers (promoters) indicating the unique properties of these regions (Figure S8).
+We also created two integrated models utilizing matched filter scores for all thirty histone marks as features for predicting enhancers and promoters.
 The additional histone marks provided independent information regarding the activity of promoters and enhancers as these features increased the accuracy of these models (Figure S9).
 The weights of different features indicate that H2BK5ac again displays the most independent information for accurately predicting active enhancers and promoters (Figures S10 and S11).
 We observe similar trends and accuracy with several different machine learning models (Figures S9-S11).

 The epigenetic underpinnings of active regulatory regions are highly conserved in evolution:

-In order to assess the transferability of these metaprofiles and machine learning models for predicting regulatory regions in other tissues and cell-types, we assessed the accuracy of these models for predicting regulatory elements identified using the FIREWACh assay in mouse embryonic stem cells (mESC) \cite{}.
-During the FIREWACh assay, random nucleosome-free regions in mESC were captured and assayed for regulatory activity of the GFP gene by utilizing a lentiviral plasmid vector and inserted (or transduced) these vectors into the chromosome in mESC cells.
-The active regulatory elements were sequenced after fluorescence-activated cell sorting was used to identify cells in which GFP was expressed.
-As the FIREWACh assay tests the regulatory activity of nucleosome free regions after transducing it into the chromosome, the regulatory activity of this region is typically tested in its native chromatin environment and transduction-based assays form a more stringent test for regulatory activity.
-However, the shorter length of the tested region could lead to a different set of biases in the regulatory regions identified using the FIREWACh assay.
+In order to assess the transferability of these metaprofiles and machine learning models for predicting regulatory regions in other tissues and cell-types, we assessed the accuracy of these models for predicting regulatory elements identified using the transduction-based FIREWACh assay in mouse embryonic stem cells (mESC) \cite{}.
 In addition, as these regulatory regions were identified using a single core promoter in FIREWACh, the performance of the different models are probably underestimated similar to Figure 2.

-The metaprofiles for individual histone marks learned using active enhancers identified with the STARR-seq assay in the S2 cell-line were used with matched filters to predict the regulatory activity of different regions in mESC based on the epigenetic marks in mESC (Figure 4).
+The metaprofiles for individual histone marks learned using active promoters and enhancers identified with the STARR-seq assay in the S2 cell-line were used with matched filters to predict the regulatory activity of different regions in mESC based on the epigenetic marks in mESC (Figure 4).
 The matched filters for individual histone marks displayed similar accuracy for predicting regulatory regions in mESC as in the original S2 cell-line.
 We also show that the matched filter learned from S2 cell-line can be utilized to predict active promoters and enhancers in the BG3 cell-line of fly (Figure S12).
 In addition, the 6-parameter SVM models learned using STARR-seq data in S2 cell-line were also highly accurate at predicting active enhancers and promoters in mouse (Figure 4) and the BG3 cell-line (Figure S12).
-This indicates that the epigenetic profiles associated with active enhancers and promoters are conserved over 600 million years of evolution and they can even be used to predict regulatory regions in higher eukaryotes.
+This indicates that the epigenetic profiles associated with active enhancers and promoters are conserved over 600 million years of evolution and the metaprofiles learned using STARR-seq data in fly could be utilized to predict enhancers in higher eukaryotes.

-Different Transcription Related Factors (TRFs) bind to enhancers and promoters
+Different Transcription Factors bind to enhancers and promoters